There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 Want to know how to get a baby to nap longer than 30 minutes?
 Is there a magic pill?

-I’m sorry there isn’t and it’s a steep learning curve.
-But, take it slow and learn your baby’s unique sleeping traits to start nap training.
+I’m sorry there isn’t, and it’s a steep learning curve.
+Take it slow and learn your baby’s unique sleeping traits to start nap training.

 If your baby only naps 30 minutes each time, then I have you covered here.